-Whenever an action by the Code Compliance Division may have a financial impact on a property including but not limited to abatement action, notices advising of violations or pending actions shall be mailed certified and first class mail to all parties known to have a vested interest in the property.
+Whenever an action by the Code Compliance Unit may have a financial impact on a property including but not limited to abatement action, notices advising of violations or pending actions shall be mailed certified and first class mail to all parties known to have a vested interest in the property.
 The County Tax Collector maintains a computerized system of property owners.
-This system shall be used to locate all persons who possess an interest in the property and their mailing addresses.
+This system shall be used to locate all persons and mailing addresses, with an interest in the property.